-As set forth above under "Business of the Meeting - Election of Directors", each director (if elected) serves until the next annual meeting of Shareholders or until his successor is duly elected or appointed.
-The Board does not currently have a limit on the number of consecutive terms for which a director may sit; while the Board has not experienced any turnover of directors since the Corporation became a reporting issuer, the Board expects appropriate levels of turnover through normal processes in the future.
+As set forth above under "Business of the Meeting - Election of Directors", each director (if elected) serves until the next annual meeting of Shareholders or until his or her successor is duly elected or appointed.
+The Board does not currently have a limit on the number of consecutive terms for which a director may sit.
+Since the Corporation became a reporting issuer, Amy Satov replaced Ned Goodman as a director on March 28, 2017, and on June 29, 2018, three non-independent (as defined in NI 58-101) directors did not stand for re-election at the annual shareholders' meeting.
+The Board expects appropriate levels of turnover to continue through normal processes in the future.